rburns/photolog/README.md

 # photolog
-visual journal. current status: resizes and generates metadata for a directory of images.
+visual journal. current status: resizes and generates metadata for a directory of images

 ### building